The Bankrate promise

 - How secure is your job?
 What would happen if you became unemployed or earned less in the future?

-- Is it smarter and easier to simply make accelerated payments on your current mortgage?
+- Is it smarter and easier to simply pay down your current mortgage?

-- How much longer will you be eligible to deduct your mortgage interest paid if you refinance to a 15-year loan?
+- How much longer will you be eligible to deduct your mortgage interest paid if you refinance from a 30-year to a 15-year mortgage?